-While Rich Girl, Poor Girl is out on submission, it is time to turn my attention to other works.
-I’m working on three other novels for young adults: I have a first draft of Albatross, while Tombstone has been through two or three re-writes, and Not Dead is in the planning stages.
+While Prey and Tombstone are both out on submission, it is time to turn my attention to other works.
+I’m working on two other novels for young adults: I have a first draft of Albatross, while Not Dead is in the planning stages.

 Albatross began life during Nanowrimo 2012. http://www.nanowrimo.org (Nanowrimo: novel writing in a month.
 It’s a great way of getting going with a new project.
 If you’ve not participated before, do give it a go this year!)
 I’d toyed with the idea of writing a book exploring gender identity for some time, and it seemed to me that this is a great theme for a young adult book..
 Perhaps it was a sign of those particular times, but when I was a teenager, it was a pretty crucial topic.
 You know, are girls born or made?
 How do we acquire our sexuality?
 What makes one person very feminine, and another person overly butch?